wo-language/wo/justifications.md

 (I picked `Option` instead of `Optional` because it's shorter, and they can both have booleany existence connotations)

-I originally thought about making `some` and `none` reserved words, but they already follow the common pattern of an enum, and they use capitalize
+I originally thought about making `some` and `none` reserved words, but they already follow the common pattern of an enum, and those are capitalized.

 There a lot more design decisions when it comes to this.
 This may imply the necessity of a Box.